PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 channel-first emission.
 The generated pipeline again resolves the unchanged imported emitter name directly.

+The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
+Its unidirectional RNN, unidirectional LSTM, and bidirectional LSTM source emission now delegates to the Torch-free recurrent emitter.
+State-slot selection continues to use the shared recurrent arity/index contract, and the generated alignment call and runtime-helper import are unchanged.
+Conv, transpose-Conv, fully connected, and PReLU branches remain in the dispatcher for subsequent independent extraction.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,